Smoked Cream Cheese

 - Pork chop seasoning – whenever I make smoked pork chops, I always use this seasoning and finish the pork chops with pepper jelly.
 You can do this same combo with the smoked cream cheese and I promise, you’re going to love it!
 Serve this combo with your favorite crackers.

 Frequently asked questions

 - Should you eat it hot or cold?
 You can eat it either hot or cold.
-It’s great when it’s warm, straight off the smoker, but it’s also delicious the next day, cold out of the refrigerator.
+It’s great when it’s warm, straight off the smoker.
+It’s also delicious the next day, cold out of the refrigerator.